ryanjustindejesus/manage-authorization/README.md

 In this task, I determined a hidden file had incorrect permissions and then changed the permissions as needed.
 This action will further remove unauthorized access and strengthen security on the system.
  <br/> <br/>
 (1) First, I used the command "ls -la" to check the permissions of the hidden file .project_x.txt. <br/> <br/>
-(2) Then, I used the command "chmod u-w,g-w,g+r .project_x.txt" to change the permissions of the file .project_x.txt so that both the user and the group can read, but not write to, the file.  <br/> <br/> <p align="center">
+(2) Finally, I used the command "chmod u-w,g-w,g+r .project_x.txt" to change the permissions of the file .project_x.txt so that both the user and the group can read, but not write to, the file.  <br/> <br/> <p align="center">
 <img src="https://imgur.com/mxt8YgW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />